Labelbox/labelbox-python/README.md

 # Labelbox

-Labelbox is a data-centric AI platform for enterprises to develop, optimize, and use AI to solve problems and power new products and services.
+Labelbox is a powerful data-centric AI platform that empowers enterprises to develop, optimize, and leverage AI to solve complex problems and drive innovation in their products and services.

-Enterprises use Labelbox to curate data, generate high-quality human feedback data for computer vision and LLMs, evaluate model performance, and automate tasks by combining AI and human-centric workflows.
-The academic & research community uses Labelbox for cutting-edge AI research.
+With Labelbox, enterprises can easily curate and annotate data, generate high-quality human feedback data for computer vision and language models, evaluate and improve model performance, and automate tasks by seamlessly combining AI and human-centric workflows.
+The academic and research community also relies on Labelbox for cutting-edge AI research and experimentation.

 Visit [Labelbox](http://labelbox.com/) for more information.